MariaLundgren/frozan/README.md

 premiere this content on the website.
 The structure of the website needs to be easy so that the user immediately understands how to use the website and its purpose.
 The main target audience will be people who eat a plant-based diet or wants to eat a more plant-based diet.
-Since the site is B2C there will be large images and illustrations on the website and small chunks of content to make the website compelling and to feel overloaded with content for the users.
+Since the site is B2C there will be large images and illustrations on the website and small chunks of content to make the website compelling and to not feel overloaded with content for the users.

 ### 2 Scope
 Site owners’ goal: To create an online presence and inform about the company, the product, and location.